yiisoft/yii2-authclient/docs/guide/installation.md

 FOREIGN KEY user_id REFERENCES user(id);
 ```

-In the SQL above `user` is a standard table that is used in advanced application template to store user
+In the SQL above `user` is a standard table that is used in advanced project template to store user
 info.
 Each user can authenticate using multiple external services therefore each `user` record can relate to
 multiple `auth` records.
 In the `auth` table `source` is the name of the auth provider used and `source_id` is
 unique user identificator that is provided by external service after successful login.